For Danish click here.

 In addition, for all submissions, we require that you do NOT:

 - discriminate in recruiting or hiring of volunteers. e.g. because of gender, age and ethnic, religious, political, sexual or social background.
 Unless special conditions apply, e.g. that the restriction is due to your target audience, or that the volunteers must be under a certain age because you are a youth organisation.
-If this is the case, a reasoning for restrictions must be a part of the post and Volunteering.dk reserves the right to reject a reasoning and thus the volunteer job post.
+If this is the case, a reasoning for restrictions must be a part of the post and Volunteering.dk reserves the right to reject a reasoning and thus the volunteer job post. (see note 4 for more information on voluntary work in regards to the Discrimination Act)

 - post volunteer opportunities for anyone under the age of 15